Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Introduction

 \section{Introduction}

 Infectious diseases or epidemics spread through human society via social interactions among infected and healthy individuals.
-In the absence of suitable medicines or vaccines, particularly at the onset of an epidemic, individuals adopt protective measures (such as wearing masks or maintaining social distancing) in order to avoid becoming infected, often in a strategic and decentralized manner.
-Thus, adoption of protective behavior both affects and is affected by the level of infection prevalence.
-Therefore, it is critical to examine the interplay between epidemic dynamics and human decision making for improved preparedness against future pandemics.

-There is a rich body of work devoted to developing mathematical models that capture the dynamic evolution of epidemics \cite{mei2017dynamics,nowzari2016analysis}.
-There are two broad classes of epidemic models: (i) epidemics where an individual upon recovery is no longer at risk of future infection (e.g., the susceptible-infected-recovered (SIR) epidemic model) and (ii) epidemics where recovery from infection does not lead to immunity from future infections.
-Motivated by a large number of infectious diseases where recovered individuals are still at risk of future infection, we focus on the second class of epidemics in this work; in particular, the susceptible-infected-susceptible (SIS) and the susceptible-infected-recovered-infected (SIRI) \cite{pagliara2018bistability,pagliara2020adaptive} epidemic models.
-In the SIRI model, the infection rate of individuals who have been infected in the past is different from those who have never been infected which captures diseases that impart compromised or strengthened immunity after the initial infection.
-This is in contrast with the SIS epidemic where a recovered individual encounters an identical infection risk as an individual who has never been infected.
+There are two broad classes of epidemic models: (i) epidemics where an individual upon recovery is no longer at risk of future infection (e.g., the susceptible-infected-recovered (SIR) epidemic model) and (ii) epidemics where recovery from infection does not lead to immunity from future infections \cite{mei2017dynamics,nowzari2016analysis}.
+Motivated by a large number of infectious diseases where recovered individuals are still at risk of future infection, including COVID-19 \cite{crellen2021dynamics}, we focus on the second class of epidemics in this work; in particular, the susceptible-infected-susceptible (SIS) and the susceptible-infected-recovered-infected (SIRI) \cite{pagliara2018bistability} epidemic models.
+In the SIRI model, the infection rate of individuals who have been infected in the past is different from those who have never been infected which captures diseases that impart compromised or strengthened immunity after initial infection.